 The law’s defenders say that limiting the number of rounds in a magazine can save lives, as gunmen must stop to reload, providing opportunities for bystanders to intervene.
 Several mass shooters and would-be mass shooters have been stopped this way.

-At least three lawsuits have been brought against various aspects of New York’s concealed carry law, all filed on July 11.
+Several lawsuits have been brought against various aspects of New York’s concealed carry law, which took effect on September 1, 2022.

 Antonyuk v.
-Bruen, brought by Gun Owners of America, seeks to strike the requirement that concealed carry applicants furnish a list of their social media accounts as part of their background check.
-The suit also takes issue with the “good moral character” requirement, calling it a “standardless notion” that contradicts Bruen’s ruling that authorities shouldn’t be granted the discretion “to deny licenses based on a perceived lack of need or suitability.”
-The plaintiffs also want to eliminate a longstanding requirement that applicants supply at least four character references.
+Bruen, brought by Gun Owners of America on July 11, 2022, sought to strike a new requirement that concealed carry applicants furnish a list of their social media accounts as part of their background check, and eliminate a longstanding one that applicants supply at least four character references.
+The suit also took issue with the “good moral character” requirement, calling it a “standardless notion” that contradicts Bruen’s ruling that authorities shouldn’t be granted the discretion “to deny licenses based on a perceived lack of need or suitability.”
+In an August 15 filing defending that requirement, New York State Police Superintendent Kevin Bruen (of the SCOTUS case) and state Attorney General Letitia James argued that the mandate complies with SCOTUS’s new history-and-tradition framework for deciding gun cases.
+In a move that drew criticism, they cited the country’s history of gun bans for Native Americans and Catholics, which are now widely seen as discriminatory.
+On August 31, 2022, Chief U.S. District Court Judge George Suddaby dismissed the case for lack of standing, but warned that he thought the concealed carry law was unconstitutional.

 Corbett v.
-Hochul is also challenging the social media requirement, as well as new training requirements that mandate 18 hours of firearms instruction.
+Hochul, filed on July 11, 2022, by a prospective New York City gun owner, challenges the social media requirement, as well as new training requirements that mandate 18 hours of firearms instruction.

 Lewis v.
-James, filed on July 8, seeks to overturn the state’s 2013 assault weapons ban based on the history-and-tradition test.
+James, filed on July 8, 2022, by an Erie County resident, seeks to overturn the state’s 2013 assault weapons ban based on the history-and-tradition test.

 New York City